qossmic/deptrac/README.md

   Repository: ~
 ```

-Take a closer look to the rulset.
+Take a closer look at the rulset.
 We whitelist that *controller* can access *service* and *service* can access *repository*.

-After running deptrac we'll get this result:
+After running deptrac we will get this result:

 ![ModelController1](examples/ControllerServiceRepository1.png)